matthewwachter/td-sourcerer/README.md

 - Fade Black
 - Linear Burn
 - Maximum
-- Morph1
+- Morph 1
-- Morph2
+- Morph 2
 - Perlin
-- RadialBlur
+- Radial Blur
 - Random Squares
 - Ripple
 - Stretch

-Alternatively a transition file may be provided.
+Alternatively, a transition file may be provided.
 This file should start in black and end in white.

 ###Follow Actions